North Carolina's Congressional District 2 Facts

 By Powertrain

-The North Carolina congressional district 2 average age of vehicles is 11.23 years.
+The North Carolina congressional district 2 average age of vehicles is 10.6 years; The national average is 12.2.

 New Purchases